Tekno Autosports

 Tekno Autosports was an Australian motor racing team, established in the 1990s initially for the motor racing activities of Stephen Webb, and later his son Jonathon Webb.
-The team competes in the Supercars Championship using two Holden ZB Commodores built by Triple Eight Race Engineering.
+The team competed in the Supercars Championship using two Holden ZB Commodores built by Triple Eight Race Engineering.
 Fabian Coulthard and Garry Jacobson are the team's current drivers.
 At the end of 2021, the Supercars team was sold to Peter Xiberras and rebranded PremiAir Racing.

 In 2016, the team won both the Bathurst 12 Hour and Bathurst 1000.

 History

 Formed originally as a Porsche team running in the Australian Porsche Cup by Steve Webb, having previously raced Kaditchas in the Australian Sports Car Championship and Ralts in the Australian Drivers' Championship.
 Webb raced Porsches with modest success for several seasons, moving into the Australian Nations Cup Championship, a GT based racing series, in 2000.
 Gradually as the 2000s progressed the team's emphasis shifted from Steve to Jonathon as he emerged through the ranks of Australian motor racers.
 Jonathon Webb joined the Australian Carrera Cup Championship when it was formed in 2003 and finished third in his best ever season in 2005.